DevYadav3672/ESP8266-CAR/README.md

 (2) but still due long length of car i was facing same difficulty car was forcing to turn but not taking full turn htere i placed the wheels(with motors) from back side to the middle of the car and then i am getting more control on car and car was turning properly and smoothly.

-HOW TO BUILD THIS PROJECT OR HOW TO USE COMPONENTS INDIVIDUALLY?: we can use this whole project in two way ,  we can use this codes and guidance to build the same car and on the otherside we can use this codes to use different components individually
+HOW TO BUILD THIS PROJECT OR HOW TO USE COMPONENTS INDIVIDUALLY: we can use this whole project in two way ,  we can use this codes and guidance to build the same car and on the otherside we can use this codes to use different components individually

 TO BUILD THIS SAME PROJECT: